damien and third party scholarships

 Prospective student scholarship application/renewal deadline: within three weeks of acceptance, subject to fund availability.

 Damien offers financial aid to families with a demonstrated need who apply for support each year through Smart Aid.
-Damien also offers scholarships for academic achievement and for special designations such as alumni, military, sibling and parish membership.
+Damien also offers scholarships for academic achievement and for special designations such as alumni, military, and sibling attendance.
 Financial aid and scholarships apply to tuition only - not fees.
 Damien does not offer athletic scholarships; further, athletics have no bearing on awards of financial aid or school scholarships.

 All families must enroll or reenroll and make initial fee payments by the date in April 2019 provided by the school.
 Families who fail to do so may NOT receive financial aid and will be placed on a waitlist.
 Moreover, families who fail to meet their financial obligations to the school for the current academic year may NOT receive financial aid or scholarships and will be placed on a waitlist.